Stanford stuns No. 15 Washington in merciless, methodical thrashing

 If there were positives — and, indeed, they’re hard to find — they were Fuller’s performance (outside of two costly drops) as well as a pair of goal line stops.
 Junior nickelback Elijah Molden also finished with nine tackles, two pass breakups and a forced fumble.

 Midway through the third quarter, Scarlett barreled through the UW defensive line for a 4-yard touchdown run.
-Along the way, he churned through the feeble arm tackle of 191-pound freshman safety Cameron Williams, who was decisively deposited at the 2-yard line.
+Along the way, he churned through the feeble arm tackle of Williams, who was decisively deposited at the 2-yard line.

 As Stanford’s entire offense celebrated in the back of the end zone, Williams put his head down on the turf, lying face down where Scarlett left him.
 He didn’t want to look.